Book a Call

 11. Monitor and adjust bidding strategies

-Bidding isn’t a “set it and forget it” affair.
-Keep a close watch on results, and tweak bids as you learn more.
-If a specific keyword gobbles up the budget without conversions, lower your bid.
-If a certain phrase consistently brings profitable clicks, raise your bid to capture more traffic.
+Bidding isn’t a one-and-done activity.
+Track results closely and adjust as you learn.
+If a certain keyword drains your budget without conversions, reduce your bid.
+If another phrase consistently delivers profitable clicks, raise your bid to capture more traffic.
+Fine-tuning in this way channels funds into higher-performing areas.

-Bidding isn’t a “set it and forget it” affair.
-Keep a close watch on results, and tweak bids as you learn more.
-If a specific keyword gobbles up the budget without conversions, lower your bid.
-If a certain phrase consistently brings profitable clicks, raise your bid to capture more traffic.
+Bidding isn’t a one-and-done activity.
+Track results closely and adjust as you learn.
+If a certain keyword drains your budget without conversions, reduce your bid.
+If another phrase consistently delivers profitable clicks, raise your bid to capture more traffic.
+Fine-tuning in this way channels funds into higher-performing areas.

 Frequently Asked Questions